wangster6/leetcode/README.md

 258 - Add Digits\
 1071 - Greatest Common Divisor of Strings\
 1108 - Defanging an IP Address\
+1431 - Kids With the Greatest Number of Candies\
 1512 - Number of Good Pairs\
 1757 - Recyclable and Low Fat Products\
 1768 - Merge Strings Alternatively\